torvalds/linux/Documentation/kbuild/kconfig-language.rst

 	<choice block>
 	"endchoice"

-This defines a choice group and accepts any of the above attributes as options.
+This defines a choice group and accepts "prompt", "default", "depends on", and "help" attributes as options.

 A choice only allows a single config entry to be selected.